School of Natural Science and Mathematics

 The Declaration of Major Form is due in the dean's office by the end of April.
 This process is designed to emphasize to students the importance of the declaration of major process, and to provide them with an advisor from the department in which they intend to major.

 A Note About Pre-Med Studies: Beginning in freshman year, biology, biochemistry and chemistry majors will work closely with the Mount's health professions advisor to ensure they're on the right track for medical school.
 And their track record is excellent.
 More than 90 percent of the Mount's qualified pre-med students are accepted into medical or dental schools including University of Wisconsin, Oxford University, University of Maryland and Wake Forest University.

-The core curriculum at Mount St. Mary's University is called the Veritas Program.
-This program is designed to enable students to become informed heirs and active makers of their culture.
+The core curriculum at Mount St. Mary's University is designed to enable students to become informed heirs and active makers of their culture.